govex/govex.github.io/open-data/addressing-concerns/index.md

 <!-- do not edit anything above this text -->

 <!-- add your html or markdown here -->
-## Responding to Open Data Concerns
+# Responding to Open Data Concerns

+## Introduction

 Cities starting down the path of opening data often have concerns about releasing data to the public.
 This document compiles some of the most common concerns we have heard about opening data.
 Along with these frequently cited issues, we have included technical responses, philosophical responses, and an example from a city for each concern to help other cities respond to these arguments.

 <div class="panel panel-warning">
   <div class="panel-heading">
-     <h3 class="panel-title">1.
-Someone will reengineer the data to get personal information</h4>
+     <h3 class="panel-title"> 1.
+Someone will reengineer the data to get personal information</h3>
   </div>
   <div class="panel-body">
     <div style="font-family: monospace">